RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/cluster-name-dns-connection-management/configuring-aws-route53-dns-redis-enterprise.md

 associates an IP address to a name.
 To avoid the whole resolving process each time that a name is requested, the results are cached in the forwarding DNS and in the application's resolver library.
-Given that the IP address associated with a node can change when thoe related hardware fails, the information needs to expire quickly, otherwise, the node fails, the name servers reflects the failover, but they are not queried again and the local resolver still returns the IP of the failed node.
+Given that the IP address associated with a node can change when the related hardware fails, the information needs to expire quickly, otherwise, the node fails, the name servers reflects the failover, but they are not queried again and the local resolver still returns the IP of the failed node.